 Indoor Environment Quality and Worker Performance

-Regarding indoor environment quality (IEQ), there are two important factors at play.
+Regarding the indoor environment quality (IEQ), there are two critical factors at play.

 - The role cleaning products and environmental controls have on the level of volatile organic compounds (VOCs) in the air, and;